 Words you may need to know

 Redundancy - A person is made redundant when the job they are doing is no longer needed, or less hours are needed..

 Insolvency - this is where a company is being wound up or the company has gone bankrupt.
 The company does not have enough money to pay its debts.
 It may however own things that can be sold and a qualified person called an insolvency practitioner or Liquidator is put in charge of the company's affairs to try and get as much money in as possible to settle their debts.

 In lieu - instead of

 Liquidator - this is someone who has been given the job of sorting out a company's affairs.
 They are often an accountant with knowledge of insolvency.

 Creditor - someone owed money by a company or an individual

-The Social Security Department has a leaflet called "If you lose your job, Social Security may be able to help you" which you can get from Citizens Advice Jersey or the Social Security Department.
+Customer and Local Services has a leaflet called "If you lose your job, Social Security may be able to help you".

 Have you been dismissed or made redundant?